Disclaimer

 - Explanation:

-) allow you to chain commands together, progressively filtering and transforming data to achieve a specific result without needing intermediate files.
+This workshop demonstrated how pipes (|) allow you to chain commands together, progressively filtering and transforming data to achieve a specific result without needing intermediate files.
 Each command in the pipeline performs a specialized task on the data it receives from the previous one.

 5. Combining Pipes and Redirection